make87/make87-rust/README.md

 ## Overview

 The make87 SDK for Rust provides tools and libraries to interact with the make87 platform.
-This SDK is designed to be compatible with Rust 2021 edition.
+This SDK is designed to be compatible with Rust 2021 edition and supports optional features for different transports and encodings.

 ## Installation